jcg04/noise-reduction/README.md

 It is calculated using the inverse Haar decomposition ratios.
 The loops traverse the dimensions of the (lower resolution) sub-bands and reconstruct into the full resolution image.

+## Result Examples:
+The examples are going to be upload on the github.

 [1] https://www.geeksforgeeks.org/spatial-filters-averaging-filter-and-median-filter-in-image-processing/?ref=gcse_outind

 [2] https://www.geeksforgeeks.org/apply-a-gauss-filter-to-an-image-with-python/?ref=gcse_outind